GutemaB2015/git-revision-practice/README.md

 # git-revision-practice
-A simple repository used to practice Git workflows and collaboration fundamentals.
+A simple repository for practicing Git workflows and collaboration fundamentals.